nathanlem1/DetectTrack-UAV/README.md

 solution, and find out that our proposed tracker, DetectTrack-UAV, performs competitively against the existing state-of-the-art methods.

-The qualitative result (demo) of the DetectTrack-UAV on VisDrone2019-MOT-test-dev data (uav0000120_04775_v sequence from frame 189 to frame 271) is shown below.
+The qualitative result (demo) of the DetectTrack-UAV on VisDrone2019-MOT-test-dev data, particularly on a uav0000120_04775_v sequence from frame 189 to frame 271, is shown below.

 ![](./assets/uav0000120_04775_v_f189_to_f271.gif)